-Having executed this instruction, a possible occurrence of a carry out of the most-significant bit $(C{31})$ can be detected by checking whether the unsigned sum (in register C) is less than one of the unsigned operands.
-For example, if this instruction is followed by the instruction cmpltu rD, rC, rA then the carry bit will be written into register D.
+Having executed this instruction, a possible occurrence of a carry out of the most-significant bit (C{31}) can be detected by checking whether the unsigned sum (in register C) is less than one of the unsigned operands.
+For example, if this instruction is followed by the instruction then the carry bit will be written into register D.